Safety Verification and Robustness Analysis of Neural Networks via Quadratic Constraints and Semidefinite Programming: Appendix

 In Figure \ref{fig:Experiment_2}, we show the effect of the number of hidden neurons on the quality of approximation for a single-layer network, and in Figure \ref{fig:Experiment_3}, we change the perturbation size.

 \begin{IEEEbiography}[{ }]{Mahyar Fazlyab} (S'13) received his Ph.D. in Electrical and Systems Engineering from the University of Pennsylvania, Philadelphia, PA, USA, in 2018.
-Currently, he is a Postdoctoral Researcher at Department of Electrical and Systems Engineering, University of Pennsylvania, Philadelphia.
+He was also a postdoctoral fellow in the ESE Department at UPenn from 2018 to 2020.
+He will join the Department of Electrical and Computer Engineering and Mathematical Institute for Data Science (MINDS) at Johns Hopkins University as an Assistant Professor in 2021.
 His research interests are at the intersection of optimization, control, and machine learning.
 Dr. Fazlyab won the Joseph and Rosaline Wolf Best Doctoral Dissertation Award in 2019, awarded by the Department of Electrical and Systems Engineering at the University of Pennsylvania. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Manfred Morari} (F'05) received the Diploma degree in chemical engineering from ETH Z\"{u}rich, Z\"{u}rich, Switzerland, and the Ph.D. degree in chemical engineering from the University of Minnesota, Minneapolis, MN, USA.
 He was a Professor and the Head of the Department of Information Technology and Electrical Engineering, ETH Z\"{u}rich.
 He was the McCollumCorcoran Professor of chemical engineering and the Executive Officer of control and dynamical systems with the California Institute of Technology (Caltech), Pasadena, CA, USA.
 He was a Professor at the University of Wisconsin, Madison, WI, USA.
 He is currently with the University of Pennsylvania, Philadelphia, PA, USA.
 He supervised more than 80 Ph.D. students.